From locker rentals to meal plans to campus police services, we connect you with resources that can help make the transition from home to campus easy.

 The Commuter Lounge is located in the lower level of Towers Hall with vending machines, lockers, and a kitchenette area designed for you to relax or study.
 If you have any suggestions on how to improve our lounge, please email James Prysock at JPrysock@otterbein.edu.

 If you’re tired of lugging your books back and forth during your commute, we’ve got a solution for you.
 The Commuter Lounge has lockers, which you can reserve for a semester or a year, that are available to you.
 A limited number of lockers are reserved for first-year and continuing commuter students.
-To reserve a locker, please stop by the Center for Student Involvement in the Campus Center.
+To reserve a locker, please stop by the Office of Diversity located in Student Affairs.
 Lockers are assigned on a first-come, first-served basis.

 Bon Appétit offers block meal plans and Munch Money options for students.
 However, the Munch Money option may be best for commuters.
 You can access healthy, nutritional food choices when you are on campus.
 It works exactly like a debit card, and you may purchase separately or add to a meal or block plan.
 Additionally, there is no expiration throughout the school year.
 Call Student Affairs at 614-823-1250 for more details.